sjb3d/descent/README.md

 # descent

-Experimental library for machine learning in Rust using Vulkan compute shaders.
+Toy library for machine learning in Rust using Vulkan compute shaders.

 ## Features